Saving lives through IoT and agile software development

-IoT healthcare case study: Saving lives with the Internet of Things (IoT)
+Digital Tech Saving Lives with Internet of Things (IoT) Health Devices

 One in four middle-aged (45-65 years) people may develop atrial fibrillation (AFib/AF).
-AF is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure and other as heart-related complications.
-It is a major cause of stroke.
+AF is a quivering or irregular heartbeat (arrhythmia) that can lead to blood clots, stroke, heart failure and other heart-related complications.
+These are also major risk factors for stroke.

 People in the target group can now use the AppSens heart sensor and mobile app to record ECG data and share their vitals to a specialist for review.